RANGELAND - BLACK GRASS BUG, RANGE CATERPILLAR, RANGE CRANE FLY

 For all listed crops and uses, do not apply at greater rates or at more frequent intervals than stated on the label.
 If forage is grazed or used as feed for dairy and meat animals, follow all use restrictions in order to avoid illegal residues in crops, meat or milk.

 Do not use reclaimed irrigation water from crops treated with carbaryl on crops for which carbaryl tolerances are not established.

 Calibrate and adjust application equipment to insure proper rate and accurate placement.
 To clean spray system after use, drain and flush with a water and detergent mixture.
 Rinse thoroughly with clean water.
 Refer to the Storage and Disposal section for disposal instructions.

-NOTE: Staining may occur on certain surfaces such as stucco, brick, cinder block, wood, fabrics, and carpet.
+NOTE: Staining may occur on certain surfaces such as stucco, brick, cinder block, and wood.
 Spray deposits on painted or stained surfaces or finishes (i.e., cars, houses, trailers, boats, etc.) should be immediately removed by washing to prevent discoloration.
 Avoid applications to surfaces where visible spray residues are objectionable.
-Staining of fabrics and carpet may be permanent.
-(NOTE: for outdoor use only)
+For outdoor use only.

 RESISTANT SPECIES NOTICE

 All references to armyworm on the crops listed refer to the species, Pseudaletia unipuncta, often called the \"true armyworm\".
 Except where indicated otherwise, this product is not registered for other armyworm species.
 Regional differences have been noted in the susceptibility of certain strains of fall armyworm, diamondback moth, Colorado potato beetle and Southern green stink bug to carbaryl.
 If local experience indicates inadequate product performance, use an alternative pesticide.